 Dedicated to Diversity & Inclusion.

-Advisor Resource Groups were introduced in 2021 to promote inclusion and diversity throughout the company.
+In 2021, we introduced Advisor Resource Group with the aim of fostering diversity and inclusion across our organization.
 Here are some of our Voices of Pride LGBTQIA+ Advisor Resource Group members supporting the Kalamazoo, Michigan Pride Event.

 Invested in our Communities.

 Over the last year, our Advisors volunteered with over 530 non-profit organizations!
 This spring, a team from our Gaylord, MI location spent the day volunteering at the Otsego County Food Pantry.

 - 1873April 1873, First National Bank receives its first charter

 - 1920First National Bank moves to its present home at 515 Franklin Street